lyricat/loli/readme.md

 ### Note

 If you see this, use the git version!
-I can't bombard hackage like a spam, but like any new project, code / design evolves fast.
-So use the git version whenever possible, as the git version will always be more stable then the hackage version ... ( I fix bugs constantly )